scoskey/m387/index.md

 ### Course format

 The course will be delivered through synchronous remote class sessions.
-The majority of each session will be spent working as a class or in small groups.
+The majority of each session will be spent working together in small groups and participating in class discussions.

 ## Grading

 ### In-class participation 10%

 You are expected to attend remote class sessions, and to be prepared to work on current material.
-The textbook uses an guided discovery format, which means most learning happens by solving problems.
-That means that we will spend most of our time discussing material and solving problems together with classmates and myself.
+The textbook uses a guided discovery format, which means most learning happens through problem solving.
+You will receive credit for each class day that you attend and work successfully with others and myself.

 ### Classwork portfolio 10%

 The work you do in class will slowly accumulate and become a portfolio.
-I will periodically request your portfolio to make sure you have at least attempted every problem requested.
+I will periodically evaluate your portfolio for evidence of activity on every problem requested.

 ### Homework 40%

 Each week I will assign selected problems from the previous week to be typed and submitted as homework.
-Your work will represent significant collaborations with your classmates, but keep in mind that you must always fully understand your solutions and most importantly *write them in your own words*.
+Your work may represent substantial collaborations with your classmates, but keep in mind that you must always fully understand your solutions and most importantly *write them in your own words*.

 ### Assessments 20% x2